 Finally for me, it's a Sydney hometown win for Polish Club, which somehow got away with covering Powderfinger’s (Baby I’ve Got You) on My Mind during a raucous, incredibly loud set that showed just how far you can stretch a two-piece.
 David Novak and John Henry delivered a mix of blues and punk that we haven't seen done properly since the heyday of Black Keys.

-You missed a trick if you took off from Woolly Mammoth after Braille Face’s set.
-Sitting in a similar pocket to its younger label mate, Telling’s sound is built atop Tim Shiel’s deep washes of sound and beats, both brittle and propulsive.
-Finding its way through this is the voice of Ben Abraham, de- and reconstructed but commanding your attention at all times.
+You missed a trick if you left Woolly Mammoth after Braille Face’s set.
+Sitting in a similar pocket to its younger label mate, Telling’s sound is built atop Tim Shiel’s deep washes of sound and beats both brittle and propulsive.
+Finding its way through Shiel's fog is the voice of Ben Abraham, which is occasionally pulled apart and put back together but demands (commands?) attention at all times.
 The hype surrounding Braille Face is legitimate – he’s enormously impressive.
-But he’s also an artist still coming into his own.
-You definitely don’t want to wait on Telling.
+But he’s also an artist still coming into his own, and we can take our time showering him in hype.
+Don’t wait on Telling.
+They're already there.

-Another all-caps act, FLOWERTRUCK has over the past two years built a devoted fan base in Sydney.
-Unashamedly referencing great Australian and New Zealand bands of the 1980s (The Go-Betweens, The Celibate Rifles, any number of Flying Nun acts), FLOWERTRUCK is relentlessly infectious and sunny.
-Live at the New Globe on Wednesday night, razor-sharp artistry, sublime melodies and charismatic frontman Charles Rushforth all come to the fore.
+Another all-caps act, FLOWERTRUCK has over the past two years built a devoted (and we don't use that word lightly) fan base in Sydney.
+Unashamedly referencing great Australian and New Zealand bands of the 1980s (The Go-Betweens, The Celibate Rifles, any number of Flying Nun acts), FLOWERTRUCK is ridiculously infectious and relentlessly sunny.
+At the New Globe on Wednesday night, razor-sharp artistry, sublime melodies and charismatic frontman Charles Rushforth all come to the fore.
 But there’s something else going on here.
-Watching any musician, you want to feel as though they’re not doing this because they want to, or even love to, but because they have to.
+Watching any artist, you want to feel as though they’re not doing this because they want to, or even love to, but because they have to.
 FLOWERTRUCK gives you that commitment.
 It’s all in.

 After a couple days of feeling like you should be somewhere else lest you miss out, it was incredibly refreshing to stand in front of Dorsal Fins and feel like BIGSOUND was finally revolving around the exact place you were standing.
 If the festive aura of the event wasn’t enough of an aphrodisiac come Thursday night (aka party night), the nine-piece band's collective bonhomie, sustained through a joyously received set, felt climatic.
 Crammed onto the big stage out the back of Ric's, christmas lights spanning the night sky, the Melbourne band scorched through a set of pop, psych, indie, rock, disco, dance and whatever else, often within the same song.
 That sounds hectic.
 But it's all to prop up dual stars of the show, co-vocalists Jarrad Brown and Ella Thompson.
 As much as they clearly relish the spotlight themselves, the pair scan as a duo in thrall of each other’s vocal and scene-chewing talents.
 Dorsal Fins' music is already contagious.
 Propelled by the band's tornado of charismatic characters, at BIGSOUND it felt all-inclusive.